clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

     (jdbc/db-do-commands db-spec "CREATE INDEX col1_ix ON table ( col1 )")

-For more detail, read the [Using DDL](using_ddl.html) guide which was originally part of the contrib library repository.
+For more detail, read the [Using DDL and Metadata](using_ddl.html) guide which was originally part of the contrib library repository.

 ## How To Use Connection Pooling